kwameopareasiedu/react-simple-widgets/src/form/custom-field/usage.md

 -   `errorTransformer?: (err: any) => string`

     An optional error transform function.
-It is passed the error (if any) from the Formik holder and you can return a custom error message
+It is passed the error (if any) from the Formik form and you can return a custom error message

--   `children: ICustomFieldBuilder`

-    The child of a `CustomField` is a function that returns the component to include in the form.
-    Its signature is:

-    ```jsx
-    ({ value, touched, error, setValue, setTouched, setError }): any => {
-        // Return custom component
-    };
-    ```

 -   `value: any`

     The value of the widget

 -   `touched: boolean`

     Determines if the component has received focus previously.
 This can be used to provide a specific styling

 -   `error: any`

     The error of this component.
 This is usually provided by the validation schema of the form

 -   `setValue: (value: any) => void`

     Sets the value of the widget

 -   `setTouched: (touched: boolean) => void`

     Sets the touched state of the widget

 -   `setError: (error: any) => void`

     Sets the error of the widget within the form holder.
 A widget with an error will prevent the form from submitting

 ## Usage